miya0001/oembed-instagram/readme.txt

 == Credits ==

-This plug-in is not guaranteed though the user of WordPress can freely use this plug-in free of charge regardless of the purpose.
+This plugin is not guaranteed though the user of WordPress can freely use this plugin free of charge regardless of the purpose.
-The author must acknowledge the thing that the operation guarantee and the support in this plug-in use are not done at all beforehand.
+The author must acknowledge the thing that the operation guarantee and the support in this plugin use are not done at all beforehand.

 == Contact ==